-With all the news websites, blogs, and newsletters out there, staying in the know can be time-consuming.
+With all the news websites, blogs and newsletters out there, staying in the know can be time consuming.

 In fact, like most marketers, you probably find it's increasingly difficult to figure out what matters most when reading news across multiple sources.
-Millions of professionals invest their time on LinkedIn, staying on top of industry news through Pulse, the news app and content brand for LinkedIn.
+Millions of professionals invest their time on LinkedIn, staying on top of industry news with the homepage feed.